 San Francisco pollen forecast — North Beach neighborhood

-Today (25 June) pollen in North Beach, San Francisco is low; grass is low.
-Tomorrow (26 June 2026) levels are similar.
-Over the following five days grass will increase.
+Today (16 July) pollen in North Beach, San Francisco is none Tomorrow (17 July 2026) levels are similar.
 Forecasts are calculated by Airmine using satellites to map local vegetation and determine pollen season onset.

 For long term forecasts and maps, see the Airmine app